lonesomegeek/LSG.GenericCrud/docs/CustomLayers/README.md

 To do so, you have a few options:
 - Custom service layer from inheritance of the *CrudServiceBase* class: [Documentation](./CustomServiceLayerInheritance.md)
 - Custom service layer implementation from part of the *ICrudService* interface and part of the *CrudServiceBase* class: [Documentation](./CustomServiceLayerImplementation.md)
-- Complete custom service layer implementation inheriting from *ICrusService*
+- Complete custom service layer implementation inheriting from *ICrusService*: [Documentation](./CompleteCustomServiceLayer.md)

 Note: All the steps shown also applies to:
 - HistoricalCrudServiceBase
 - CrudServiceBase (from LSG.GenericCrud.DTO library)
 - HistoricalCrudServiceBase (from LSG.GenericCrud.DTO library)

-Inheritance vs Implementation
-## Inheritance
-You "Inherit/Resuse" code from "Base" class.
-Advantages:
-- fewer code to write
-Inconvenients:
-- less flexible, you are stuck with the code provided

 ## Repository
 When you have special needs, you may need to change the behaviour of the *CrudRepository* class.
 You may want to change/adapt in may ways, for exemple: